briennekordis/fabricadabra/README.md

 ## Future Improvements
 This project is still in progress and has additional functionality planned, such as:
-- On the "View My Stash" page, search bars and filters will be added to improve the user's ability to sort through their stash.
+- On the "My Stash" page, search bars and filters will be added to improve the user's ability to sort through their stash.
 - A "Stash Stats" page that will provide a summery of the user's data, such as how many total yards of fabric in their stash.
 - A "Project Planner" that will allow users to plot out their project plans, assign fabrics to be used for different projects, and mark projects as complete which will then deduct the amount of fabric used from the stash.